Protect your new iPad with these great cases

-The new 10.2-inch iPad is the 7th generation iPad that features the new faster A10 Fusion chip, a bigger screen, and ships with iPadOS making it one of the best entry-level iPad we've seen.
-You're going to want to ensure you keep your new iPad in mint condition and the best way to do that is to get a case.
+The 2021 10.2-inch iPad features the new faster A13 Bionic chip, a retina display, and ships with iPadOS 15, making it one of the best entry-level iPads we've seen.
+You're going to want to ensure you keep your new iPad in mint condition, and the best way to do that is to get one of the best iPad 10.2 cases.
+Keep in mind that these cases are intended for the iPad 9th generation, but they will still fit the 8th and 7th-gen iPad perfectly.

 - Magnetic closure: MoKo Smart Shell